Obstructive sleep apnea

 In many cases, self-care may be the most appropriate way for you to deal with obstructive sleep apnea.
 Try these tips:

-- Lose weight.
-If you're overweight or obese, even moderate weight loss may help relieve constriction of your airway.
+• Lose weight.
+If you're overweight or obese, even moderate weight loss may help relieve narrowing of your airway.
 Losing weight also can improve your health and quality of life and might reduce your daytime sleepiness.

-- Don't drink alcohol or use some anti-anxiety medicines or sleeping pills.
+• Don't drink alcohol or use certain anti-anxiety medicines or sleeping pills.
 Alcohol, some anti-anxiety medicines and some sleeping pills can worsen obstructive sleep apnea and sleepiness.

-Sleep on your side or stomach rather than on your back.
+• Sleep on your side or stomach rather than on your back.
+Snoring may be loudest and apneas more common when you sleep on your back.
 Sleeping on your back can cause your tongue and soft palate to rest against the back of your throat and block your airway.

-To prevent sleeping on your back, try sewing a tennis ball in the back of your pajama top or place pillows behind you to keep you sleeping on your side.
+Devices that vibrate when you try to sleep on your back may help.
+These devices are usually worn around your neck or chest.
+Ask your healthcare professional if such a device might be appropriate for you.
+You also might try sewing a tennis ball in the back of your pajama top or place pillows behind you to keep you sleeping on your side.

 Preparing for an appointment